ToxPuro/astaroth/acc-runtime/README.md

 }
 ```

-> Note: Stencil coefficients supplied in the DSL source must be compile-time constants.
-To set up coefficients at runtime, see [instructions below](#loading-and-storing-stencil-coefficients-at-runtime).
+> Note: Stencil coefficients supplied in the DSL source must be either compile-time constants or device constants.
+For device constants the values are looked up from the loaded config.
+Stencil coefficients can also be set up coefficients at runtime with API calls, see [instructions below](#loading-and-storing-stencil-coefficients-at-runtime).

-> Note: To reduce redundant communication or to enable larger stencils, the stencil order can be changed by modifying `static const size_t stencil_order = ...` in `acc-runtime/acc/codegen.c`.
+> Note: To reduce redundant communication or to enable larger stencils, the stencil order can be changed by declaring `#DEFINE STENCIL\_ORDER (YOUR VALUE)` in DSL.
 Modifying the stencil order with the DSL is currently not supported.

 #### Fields

 A `Field` is a scalar array that can be used in conjuction with `Stencil` operations.
 For convenience, a vector field can be constructed from three scalar fields by declaring them a `Field3` structure.
+To get the value of a `Field` or `Field3` at the current vertex use the built-in function `value`
+A `Field` can be used in unary expressions and binary arithmetic expresions which is equivalent to calling `value` on the `Field`
+Calling a built-in math functions with `Field` is equivalent first calling `value` on the `Field`
 ```
 Field ux, uy, uz // Three scalar fields `ux`, `uy`, and `uz`
 #define uu Field3(ux, uy, uz) // A vector field `uu` consisting of components `ux`, `uy`, and `uz`

 Kernel kernel() {
-    write(ux, derx(ux)) // Writes the x derivative of the field `ux` to the output buffer }
+    write(ux, derx(ux))       // Writes the x derivative of the field `ux` to the output buffer field_val   = value(ux)   // Gets the value of ux from the input buffer at the current vertex field3_val  = value(uu)   // Gets the value of ux,uy,uz from the input buffer at the current vertex unary_expr  = -ux         // is equivalent to -value(ux) binary_expr = -ux*2.0*uz  // is equivalent to -value(ux)*2.0*value(uz)
+    exp_val     = exp(uz)     //
+}
 ```